Exact Quantum Circuit Optimization is co-NQP-hard: Abstract

 \section{Abstract}

 As quantum computing resources remain scarce and error rates high, minimizing the resource consumption of quantum circuits is essential for achieving practical quantum advantage.
-Here we consider the natural problem of, given a circuit $C$, computing an equivalent circuit $C'$ that minimizes a quantum resource type, expressed as the count or depth of (i)~arbitrary gates, or (ii)~non-Clifford gates, or (iii)~superposition gates, or (iv)~entanglement gates.
+Here we consider the natural problem of, given a circuit $C$, computing a circuit $C'$ which behaves equivalently on a desired subspace, and that minimizes a quantum resource type, expressed as the count or depth of (i)~arbitrary gates, or (ii)~non-Clifford gates, or (iii)~superposition gates, or (iv)~entanglement gates.
 We show that, when $C$ is expressed over any gate set that can implement the $\HGate$ and $\TOF$ gates exactly, each of the above optimization problems is hard for $\CO{\NQP}$, and hence outside the Polynomial Hierarchy, unless the Polynomial Hierarchy collapses.
-This strengthens recent results in the literature which established an $\NP$-hardness lower bound, and tightens the gap to the corresponding $\NP^{\NQP}$ upper bound known for cases (i)-(iii) over Clifford+$\TGate$ and (i)-(iv) over $\HGate$+$\TOF$ circuits.
+This complements recent results in the literature which established an $\NP$-hardness lower bound when equivalence is over the full state space, and tightens the gap to the corresponding $\NP^{\NQP}$ upper bound known for cases (i)-(iii) over Clifford+$\TGate$ and (i)-(iv) over $\HGate$+$\TOF$ circuits.